1000ship/incomplete-json-parser/README.md

 ## Examples

-Here are a few more examples demonstrating the capabilities of json-stream-parser:
+Here are a few more examples demonstrating the capabilities of incomplete-json-parser:

 ### Handling Incomplete JSON Objects